 Budget-conscious companies may look in the direction of free job posting sites.
 These can be great places to find employees but know that you are likely entering a flooded market.
 To find that one great candidate you may have to work through a sea of applicants.
 Time is money, and for most companies, a minimal investment into a sound recruitment marketing strategy will pay for itself in time saved alone.

 Finding Employees—Hire a Marketer

 Looking for a marketing partner?
 Look no further than the Your Business Marketer team.
-Our team of expert marketers have experience in both the for-profit and non-profit sectors and know how to get applicants to your front door.
+Our team of expert marketers have experience in both the for-profit and non-profit sectors.
+They know how to get applicants to your front door.
 Learn more about the YBM team and schedule a consultation today.